Arabian Television Network

-Arabian Television Network (ATN) was a Dubai, United Arab Emirates-based broadcast media company, part of Arab Media Group.
+Arabian Television Network (ATN) was a broadcast media company with its headquarters in Dubai, United Arab Emirates, and a subsidiary of Arab Media Group.
 Its staff and resources have been merged into Dubai Media Incorporated.

-Arabian Television Network had partnered with MTV Networks International of Viacom to launch a localized version of MTV, called MTV Arabia, and Nickelodeon Arabia as well as launching the first user-generated content channel, SHOOFtv.
+Established in 2007, it operated television channels and entered into licensing partnerships with international broadcasters, including MTV Networks International.
+Its operations were later absorbed into Dubai Media Incorporated.